ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 This should open up in your Spreadsheet application as it's a `csv` comma-separated variable file.
 This isn't a particularly large dataset, but it's large enough to demonstrate some important principles.

+In your Zeppelin on Azure, we neeed to select to "anonymous" drop down menu, and then select "Interpreter".
+Now select "+ Create", then specify an interpreter name of sh, and in interpreter group choose sh. tick the box for "shell.working.directory.user.home" and also the same for "zeppelin.shell.interpolation".
+All other settings are left as defualt.
+Now scroll down an select "Save" blue button.

-In your HortonWorks VM, create a new note within **Apache Zeppelin**.
+Now navigate back to the Zeppelin homepage on Azure (can select Zeppelin logo to do this), create a new note within **Apache Zeppelin**.
 From the Notebook drop-down select *Create new note+* and give the new notebook a suitable name:

 ![Naming the new notebook](fig/notebook_name.png)